About your tenancy

 Please talk to a Housing Services Officer if you are unsure about anything.

-A copy of the current Tenancy Agreement
+Access a copy of the current Tenancy Agreement.

-Changes to your Tenancy
+Changes to your tenancy

 At some point you may need to make a change to your tenancy.